Access to specialist facilities

-Students within the Secondary School move from a common curriculum studied by all students at Years 7 to a core and elective model from Year 8.
+As students progress through the Secondary School, they transition from a shared, foundational curriculum in Year 7 to a more personalised program of core and elective subjects from Year 8 onward.
+This approach supports greater choice, challenge, and engagement as they explore their individual interests and aspirations.
 They have access to excellent shared resources such as computer laboratories, a modern library, superb sports grounds as well as specialist facilities such as the Food Technology kitchen, Art studios and Science laboratories.
 Interactive whiteboards, iPads and desktop computers enable them to access information from within and outside the School.
 Teaching teams with a variety of expertise work with Secondary School students as they take on more specialised courses of study.

 The School offers specific remedial classes within the current timetable for students that have been identified as needing extra assistance in Years 7 and 8.